Ananke group

+107 irregular moons of Jupiter plotted by semi-major axis and inclination as of April 2026.
+The Ananke group is shown as a tight cluster of yellow-colored points on the left.

-The Ananke group is a group of retrograde irregular satellites of Jupiter that follow similar orbits to Ananke and are thought to have a common origin.
+The Ananke group (or family or cluster) is a group of retrograde irregular satellites of Jupiter that follow similar orbits to Ananke and are thought to have a common origin.
+They are inferred to be collisional fragments leftover from a single break-up shortly after the planet formation period.

-Their semi-major axes (distances from Jupiter) range between 19.2 and 21.8 Gm, their orbital inclinations between 144.3° and 155.5°, and their orbital eccentricities between 0.09 and 0.30.
+Their semi-major axes (distances from Jupiter) range between 19.2 and 21.8 million km, their orbital inclinations between 144.3° and 155.5°, and their orbital eccentricities between 0.09 and 0.30.